RebeccaKessler/Machine_Learning/README.md

 Finally, we retrained the model on the full training dataset without specifying any parameter, then tested it on the unlabelled test data.
 We obtain an accuracy of 32.4%.

-COMMENT ON IT !!!

 **Random Forest**

 The last basic model that we tried is the Random Forest Classifier.
 Random Forest is an ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes of the individual trees.
 It improves upon the decision tree algorithm by reducing overfitting and increasing accuracy.

 The Random Forest Classifier without any parameter specified, outputed an accuracy of 39.7%.
 Once again, the accuracy of the A1 class (77.7%) is disproportionately higher than the accuracy of the other classes (30% on average).

-SAY WHYYYY ???

-Like for the other models, we looped over model some model parameters to find the optimal ones.
+Like for the other models, we looped over some model parameters to find the optimal ones.
 In this case, the parameters are the same as for the Decision Tree Classifier, with an additional one:

 - **N estimators** : This parameter specifies the number of decision trees to be included in the random forest.
 Increasing the number of estimators generally improves the performance of the model by reducing overfitting.
 However, at the same time, it increases computational cost.